github/site-policy/Policies/github-terms-of-service.md

 - the Service generally or the software or systems that make the Service available;
 - unauthorized access to or alterations of your transmissions or data;
 - statements or conduct of any third party on the Service;
-- any other user interactions that you input or receive through your use of the Service; or
+- any other user interactions that you input or receive through your use of the Service; &nbsp;&nbsp;&nbsp;&nbsp;*OR*
 - any other matter relating to the Service.

 Our liability is limited whether or not we have been informed of the possibility of such damages, and even if a remedy set forth in this Agreement is found to have failed of its essential purpose.
 We will have no liability for any failure or delay due to matters beyond our reasonable control.